GRAND HAVEN – At first glance, Grand Haven senior Ashley Slater is your typical high school student.

 “She’s got a phenomenal sense of what her priorities are,” Smaka said.
 “She has a big-picture mentality where she realizes that volleyball isn’t everything.”

 It was more than just volleyball that went into Slater’s decision to head to Wake Forest University next year.
-Although it’s a 12 hours drive to the campus in Winston-Salem, North Carolina, something clicked immediately in Ashley’s head during her visit.
+Although it’s a 12-hour drive to the campus in Winston-Salem, North Carolina, something clicked immediately in Ashley’s head during her visit.

 “Everything just felt right,” Slater said.
 “It’s a great academic school, they have everything that I was looking for.
 I loved the coaches, the campus, I loved all the girls on the team.
 Everything fell into place.